Everest Base Camp Trekking cost and Itinerary

 Food and Accommodation During 13-Day Itinerary

-While many of the paths through the Himalayas are arduous, this picturesque route offers ample places to rest and enjoy continental meals, including typical Nepali food (Dal Bhat) and Italian, American, and Mexican food.
+While many paths through the Himalayas are arduous, this picturesque route offers ample places to rest and enjoy a variety of meals, including traditional Nepali dishes and international options such as Italian, American, and Mexican cuisine.
 You’ll find many tea houses at each stop throughout the journey to Everest Base Camp, and each tea house welcomes you hospitably.

 The places where you stay are called tea houses, which the Sherpa people run.
-During the journey, you have an exceptional chance to taste the local cuisine and experience the warm hospitality of the locals.
-However, you can sometimes get a bathroom attached to your room during the treks.
+During the journey, you have the chance to taste the local cuisine and experience the warm hospitality of the locals.
+However, sometimes get an attached bathroom and sometimes we don’t.

 Accommodation Options on the Trek

-Accommodations on the trek are primarily teahouses, most offering basic yet comfortable lodging.
-Many rooms share accommodations with minimal facilities, often just a bed and blankets.
+Accommodations on the trek are primarily teahouses, most of which offer basic yet comfortable lodging.
+The rooms are twin-sharing in each camp, as per the itinerary.
 Though facilities vary in most teahouses, the warm atmosphere and dining areas are always ready for trekkers to share experiences.
-Some villages also have guesthouses for those who want to stay in a bit more comfort, but these are limited and sometimes should be booked in advance.
+Some villages also have guesthouses for those who want to stay in a bit more comfort, but these are limited and should be booked in advance.
+But the dining is warm and heated.

 Meals and Drinks

 We operate full-board packages for Everest hikers.
 We’ll provide breakfast, lunch, and dinner while you start your trek from Kathmandu to Base Camp and end up at Lukla Airport.
-Similarly, Hot and cold drinks are not included in the price.
+Similarly, Hot and cold drinks, as well as Hard and soft drinks, are not included in the price.

 Extra Costs

-Other expenses include rental hiking gear, tips for guides and porters, and any additional activities or excursions one would like to go on, such as flying back to Kathmandu by helicopter, personal Phone calls, some power bars, and some dry nuts.
+Other expenses include the rental of hiking gear, tips for guides and porters, and any additional activities or excursions one may wish to undertake, such as flying back to Kathmandu by helicopter: personal Phone calls, some power bars, dry nuts, and a hot bucket shower.

 Prohibited Items and Responsible Trekking

 While packing for your trek, knowing what not to bring is equally essential.
-The Everest Base Camp trek takes you through protected areas and sacred lands.
+The trek takes you through protected areas and sacred lands.
 To preserve the natural beauty and cultural integrity of this region, certain items and behaviors are strictly prohibited:

 Things You Shouldn’t Bring: